 - CAV 1116 FOUNDATIONS Classroom instruction in the different types of foundations used in residential construction.
 Lay-out and setup of a conventional foundation for a residential dwelling.
 One hundred eighty clock hours.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CAV 1123 FORMING APPLICATIONS The study of different types of forms used in residential carpentry.
-Practical work experience in layout, assembly, and use of forms for concrete structures in residential carpentry.
+Six semester hours. - CAV 1133 BLUEPRINT READING The study of the different plans in a set of house plans and the symbols used in each of them to identify the parts of a structure.
 Ninety clock hours.
 Two hours lecture.
 Two hours lab.
-Three semester hours. - CAV 1133 BLUEPRINT READING The study of the different plans in a set of house plans and the symbols used in each of them to identify the parts of a structure.
-Ninety clock hours.
-Two hours lecture.
-Two hours lab.
 Three semester hours. - CAV 1236 FLOOR & WALL FRAMING Theory and practical work experience in estimating, cutting, and installing floor and wall framing members.
 One hundred eight clock hours.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CAV 1245 CEILING & ROOF FRAMING Theory and practical work experience in estimating materials for ceiling and roof framing members.
+Six semester hours. - CAV 1244 CEILING & ROOF FRAMING Theory and practical work experience in estimating materials for ceiling and roof framing members.
 Hands-on experience in measuring, cutting, and the installation of different types of ceiling and roof framing members.
 One hundred fifty clock hours.
 One hour lecture.
 Eight hours lab.
-Five semester hours. - CAV 1316 INTERIOR FINISHING & CABINET MAKING The study of all areas of interior wall, ceiling and floor finishing and cabinet making.
+Four semester hours. - CAV 1315 INTERIOR FINISHING & CABINET MAKING The study of all areas of interior wall, ceiling and floor finishing and cabinet making.
 One hundred eighty clock hours.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CAV 1413 ROOFING Theory and actual work experience in the study of roofing materials.
+Five semester hours. - CAV 1413 ROOFING Theory and actual work experience in the study of roofing materials.
 Hands-on experience in the lay-out and installation of roofing.
 Ninety clock hours.
 One hour lecture.
 Four hours lab.
-Three semester hours.

-- CAV 1513 EXTERIOR FINISHING The study of different types of exterior wall coverings, cornices and eaves.
+Three semester hours. - CAV 1513 EXTERIOR FINISHING The study of different types of exterior wall coverings, cornices and eaves.
 Installation of exterior siding, cornices, and molding.
 Ninety clock hours.
 One hour lecture.
 Four hours lab.
-Three semester hours. - CAV 2113 PRINCIPLES OF MULTI-FAMILY & LIGHT COMMERCIAL CONSTRUCTION (Prerequisites: CAV 1116 Foundations and CAV 1123 Forming Applications and CAV 1133 Blueprint Reading and CAV 1236 Floor & Wall Framing and CAV 1245 Ceiling & Roof Framing and CAV 1316 Interior Finishing & Cabinet Making and CAV 1413 Roofing and CAV 1513 Exterior Finishing) The study of apartment, motels, and other commercial buildings and how they are built.
-Ninety clock hours.
-Three semester hours. - CAV 2133 ADVANCED CABINET MAKING (Prerequisites: CAV 1116 Foundations and CAV 1123 Forming Applications and CAV 1133 Blueprint Reading and CAV 1236 Floor & Wall Framing and CAV 1245 Ceiling & Roof Framing and CAV 1316 Interior Finishing & Cabinet Making and CAV 1413 Roofing and CAV 1513 Exterior Finishing) The study of special types of cabinets, cabinet doors, cabinet hardware, and countertops.
-Ninety clock hours.
-Three semester hours. - CAV 2313 ADVANCED INTERIOR FINISHING (Prerequisites: CAV 1116 Foundations and CAV 1123 Forming Applications and CAV 1133 Blueprint Reading and CAV 1236 Floor & Wall Framing and CAV 1245 Ceiling & Roof Framing and CAV 1316 Interior Finishing & Cabinet Making and CAV 1413 Roofing and CAV 1513 Exterior Finishing) Theory and practical work experience in the use of special types of molding, paints, floor coverings and ceiling tiles.
+Three semester hours.

+- CAV 2113 PRINCIPLES OF MULTI-FAMILY & LIGHT COMMERCIAL CONSTRUCTION (Prerequisites: CAV 1116 Foundations and CAV 1123 Forming Applications and CAV 1133 Blueprint Reading and CAV 1236 Floor & Wall Framing and CAV 1245 Ceiling & Roof Framing and CAV 1316 Interior Finishing & Cabinet Making and CAV 1413 Roofing and CAV 1513 Exterior Finishing) The study of apartment, motels, and other commercial buildings and how they are built.
 Ninety clock hours.
 Three semester hours. - CAV 2913 SPECIAL PROBLEMS IN RESIDENTIAL CARPENTRY (Prerequisites: CAV 1116 Foundations and CAV 1123 Forming Applications and CAV 1133 Blueprint Reading and CAV 1236 Floor & Wall Framing and CAV 1245 Ceiling & Roof Framing and CAV 1316 Interior Finishing & Cabinet Making and CAV 1413 Roofing and CAV 1513 Exterior Finishing) A course to provide students with an opportunity to utilize skills and knowledge gained in other Residential Carpentry Technology courses.
 The instructor and student work closely together to select a topic and established criteria for completion of the project.
 Prerequisites-Sophomore standing in Residential Carpentry Technology or consent of the instructor.
 Six hour lab, three semester hours.